-It certainly used to be the case, we won’t argue with that, but then the Solo 2 came and broke that mold.
-Like we’ve said, these headphones are a great improvement upon the original Solo headphones and they’ve noticeably reduced the style-to-substance margin by delivering a superior sound quality while retaining the stellar style of all the Solos that were and have since come to pass.
+It certainly used to be the case, but then the Beats Solo 2 Wireless came and broke that stereotype.
+As we’ve said, these headphones are a great improvement from the original Solo headphones.
+They’ve noticeably reduced the style-to-substance margin by delivering a superior sound quality while retaining the stellar style of all the Solos that were and have since come to pass.

 They’re available in red, blue, white, and black, with matching accessories for each color.
-If you like a slightly more inconspicuous look then the black version is probably your best choice, and if you want real attention grabbers go with the red.
+If you like a slightly more inconspicuous look, the black version is probably your best choice.
+If you want real attention grabbers, go with the red.
 Beats has got you covered in either case.

-Comparing these wireless headphones to their wired counterparts really can’t be helped because they’re essentially the same headphone in many regards, but Beats did add some tweaks to the wireless version.
+Comparing these wireless headphones to their wired counterparts can’t be helped because they’re essentially the same headphones in many regards.
+However, Beats did add some tweaks to the wireless version.

 For starters, wireless headphones are generally heavier than their wired counterparts, which is especially evident when you have two variants of pretty much the same model.
 This really can’t be helped all that much because the wireless headphones have to fit the battery as well as a lot of additional technology into the earpieces.

-But surprisingly enough, the Solo 2 Wireless headphones weight only marginally more than the wired headphones do.
-This may not seem like all that big a deal, but it really speaks volumes about the lengths to which the engineering team went when crafting these.
+Yet surprisingly enough, the Solo 2 Wireless headphones weigh only marginally more than the wired headphones do.
+This may not seem like all that big a deal, but the fact that they’re this lightweight really speaks volumes about the lengths the engineering team went to when crafting these.

 We also have to mention that the Solo 2 Wireless headphones are mostly made of plastic.
 Of course, the plastic isn’t cheap by any stretch of the imagination.
-It’s quite twisty and bendy and it definitely doesn’t look like it’s not the kind of plastic that will break at the mere thought of being dropped…
+It’s quite twisty and bendy, and it definitely doesn’t look like it will break at the mere thought of being dropped…

-… but it is still just plastic.
-It’s durable enough for most people and you can definitely fling these headphones into your backpack without much worry, but if you’re someone who’s prone to dropping headphones you should probably look elsewhere.
+… but it’s still just plastic.
+It’s durable enough for most people, and you can definitely fling these headphones into your backpack without much worry, but if you’re prone to dropping headphones, you should probably look elsewhere.

-Also, they don’t feature active noise-canceling, which is rather strange given that these launched at $300.
-The passive isolation is decent, but we don’t think settling for decent is something you want to do when you’re splurging this much money.
+Also, they don’t feature active noise-canceling, which is rather strange given these launched at $300.
+The passive isolation is solid, but we don’t think settling for decent is something you want to do when you’re spending this much money.

 Usually, the second thing that’s taken into consideration after the weight is the padding.
-And the ear pads are quite nice.
+The ear pads are quite nice.
 The padding is soft and thick, thicker even than it is on the wired version.
 The earcups swivel to ensure the best fit.
 Yet these headphones still feel uncomfortable.

 Well, the culprit here is something that’s rarely considered and, granted, not really printed out along with the rest of the specs: clamping force.

 The clamping force on these headphones is unreasonably powerful.
-Let’s not sugar coat it, they pinch!
-Unless you particularly enjoy the feeling of being pinched you’re not likely to enjoy wearing these for prolonged sessions.
+Let’s not sugarcoat it; they pinch!
+Unless you particularly enjoy the feeling of being pinched, you won’t enjoy wearing these for prolonged sessions.

 If not, 12 hours is still a pretty respectable figure.
-And there’s also a cool LED light on the ear cup that shows you how much battery you have left, so if it does die, it’s all on you.
+There’s also a cool LED light on the ear cup that shows you how much battery you have left, so if it does die, it’s all on you.

 The problem is just that the competition is fierce.
-Yes, they sound great, in fact, they sound as good as the wired version, but they’re also a full $100 more expensive than the wired version.
-That’s a lot of many just for Bluetooth, especially when you’re already paying a lot just for the Beats logo on the earcups.
-And they’re also not particularly comfortable.
+Yes, they sound great, in fact, they sound as good as the wired version, but they’re also a full $100 more expensive.
+That’s a lot of money just for Bluetooth, especially when you’re already paying a lot just for the Beats logo.
+Plus, they’re also not particularly comfortable.

 They’re just not cost-efficient.
-If we observed them in a vacuum, they’d be very good, but there are simply many overall better headphones to be had for $300 and also headphones that are almost just as good for much cheaper.
+If we observed them in a vacuum, they’d be very good, but there are simply many better headphones or even headphones that are almost just as good for much cheaper.

-We can’t say in good conscience to give them a pass, as there’s nothing wrong with them aside from some comfort issues, but if you’re going to buy them then find them on a discount because you could be getting so much more for $300.
+We can’t say in good conscience to give them a pass, as there’s nothing wrong with them aside from some comfort issues, but if you’re going to buy them, find them at a discount because you could get so much more for $300.